- Native Minecraft Version:

 Reporting Issues & Posting Reviews

 Feel free to post a review.
-If you have a bug that you want to report, please PM me, post in the discussion thread, discuss on Discord, or open an issue on the GitHub.
+If you need support, please PM me, post in the discussion thread, discuss on Discord, or open an issue on the GitHub.
 Please do not post errors in your review.
 Reviews containing errors are annoying and will likely be removed by a moderator.
+Hawk does not and will never support Minecraft versions 1.9+.

 A free anticheat for legacy versions of Spigot.